RomainSa/CarND-Traffic-Sign-Classifier-Project/Traffic_Sign_Classifier.md

 ### For example, if the model predicted 1 out of 5 signs correctly, it's 20% accurate on these new images.
 ```

-The model got 4 image classes right out of 6, reaching a 66,7% accuracy.
+The model got 5 image classes right out of 6, reaching a 83% accuracy.
 Mistakes are:
 - 'Pedestrians' instead of 'Traffic signals' on the first image
-- 'Speed limit (80km/h)' instead of 'Speed limit (50km/h)' on the last image

-The classification error on this set of images if a lot worse than the error on the test set.
+The classification error on this set of images if a bit worse than the error on the test set.
 This may be due to overfitting.

 ### Output Top 5 Softmax Probabilities For Each Image Found on the Web